mbedward/jiffle/docs/userguide/language-summary.rst

 A script consists of the script body, optionally preceded by one or more *special blocks* which are used to declare variables and control runtime options.
-We'll return to these blocks later (skip ahead to :ref:`special-blocks` if you can't wait), but first let's look at the general features of language.
+We'll return to these blocks later (skip ahead to :ref:`special-blocks` if you can't wait), but first let's look at the general features of the language.

 Comments
 --------